Requirements for Study Visa in UK

 International students are allowed to work up to 20 hours per week during term time and full-time during holidays.
 This can help you to supplement your income while you are studying in the UK.

-Related Article: Study Abroad in UK: A Comprehensive Guide for International Students
+Related Article: Study Medicine in UK Universities: A Comprehensive Guide

 22. Internships